Pedrop39/Sprint-4-Project/README.md

 1. Clone this repository from GitHub.
 2. Ensure you have Python and the mentioned libraries installed.
 3. Run the main file (e.g., `main.py`) in your local environment.
-4. Open your web browser and access the local address provided by Streamlit (usually `http://localhost:8501`).
+4. Open your web browser and access the local address provided y Streamlit (usually `http://localhost:8501`).

 ## Online Access

-You can also access the project online via Render.
+You can also access the project online via Render: https://sprint-4-project-h23r.onrender.com.

 Explore the data and enjoy analyzing the world of vehicles! 🚗🔍